dbt-labs/corp/dbt_coding_conventions.md

 ## CTEs

-- All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file
+- DO place all `{{ ref('...') }}` statements in CTEs at the top of the file
+- DON'T place any logic in CTEs which `ref` other models
-- Where performance permits, CTEs should perform a single, logical unit of work.
+- AVOID implementing more than one logical unit of work in a CTE
-- CTE names should be as verbose as needed to convey what they do
+- DO make CTE names as verbose as needed to convey what they do
-- CTEs with confusing or noteable logic should be commented
+- DO comment CTEs with confusing or noteable logic
-- CTEs that are duplicated across models should be pulled out into their own models
+- DO pull out CTEs that are duplicated across models into their own models
+- DO place `[with] {cte_name} as (` on a single line
+- DO pad one newline above and below the sql in a CTE
+- DO use block comments (`/* ... */`) to comment CTEs
+- DO place CTE comments on the lines immediately above a CTE

-- CTEs should be formatted like this:
+Given these rules, CTEs should be formatted like this:

 ``` sql
 with events as (